Former golfer Wayne Westner dies after hostage situation

 South African was well known in Ireland after opening a golf school in Celbridge

-Wayne Westner, the former South African professional golfer who spent almost a decade living and teaching the sport in Ireland, died yesterday after apparently shooting himself following a hostage situation at his home.
+Wayne Westner, the former South African professional golfer who spent almost a decade living and teaching the sport in Ireland, died on Wednesday after apparently shooting himself following a hostage situation at his home.

 The South African Police Service confirmed that Westner (55) died at about 8am at his home in Pennington on the KwaZulu-Natal south coast of South Africa as a result of a gunshot wound to the right side of his head.